jchua1/rogue-zero/README.md

 # Rogue Zero

 Our project is a roguelike game which is a single player rpg dungeon crawler.
 A player spawns in a dungeon where enemies are randomly generated.
-The objective is to kill the monsters and move from room to room, finding upgrades to make the player's character stronger.
+The objective is to kill the monsters and move from room to room, trying to last as long as they can.
 The rooms are randomly generated as are the monsters.
-Players will eventually encounter a boss which upon defeat, resets the dungeon.
 The game gets progressively harder and the user must try to stay alive.

+CONTROLS:
+W / UP ARROW - UP
+A / LEFT ARROW- LEFT
+S / RIGHT ARROW- RIGHT
+D / DOWN ARROW- DOWN
+LEFT CLICK - ATTACK
+RIGHT CLICK - SWITCH WEAPONS